 This descriptive and correlational study was conducted from October to December 2022 at an obesity and metabolic surgery unit of a university hospital in Turkey.
 The study population consisted of 600 patients who underwent bariatric surgery in that hospital.
 Inclusion criteria were patients who underwent obesity and metabolic surgery, were older than 18 years, and consented to participate.
-Exclusion criterion was undergoing surgery less than six months before study.
+The exclusion criterion was undergoing surgery less than six months before the study.
 The sample of the study consisted of 121 patients.
-The sample size was determined by the result of a priori power analysis using the G-Power 3.1 statistical program.
-In the power analysis based on the data in the research conducted by Hilgendorf et al., the type 1 error was 0.05, the power of the test was 0.90, while the required minimum sample was determined as 98 (with a 5% margin of error) (Hilgendorf et al., 2021).
+The sample size was determined by the result of a priori power analysis using the GPower statistical software, version 3.1.
+In the power analysis based on the data in the research conducted by Hilgendorf et al., the type 1 error was 0.05, the power of the test was 0.9, while the required minimum sample was determined as 98 (with a 5% margin of error) (Hilgendorf et al., 2021).
 Considering the potential of missing data, the minimum sample size was estimated at 108.

-In this study, data were collected using the Data Collection Form, the Multidimensional Scale of Perceived Social Support (MSPSS), and the Social Appearance Anxiety Scale (SAAS).
-The Data Collection Form consisted of questions to determine the socio-demographic characteristics of the patients (i.e. gender, marital, educational and employment status), their chronic diseases, and the time elapsed after bariatric surgery.
+In this study, data were collected using the data collection form, the multidimensional scale of PSS (MSPSS), and the SAAS.
+The data collection form consisted of questions to determine the socio-demographic characteristics of the patients (i.e. gender, marital, educational, and employment status), their chronic diseases, and the time elapsed after bariatric surgery.

-MSPSS is a self-reported scale.
-It is composed of 12 items grouped into 3 sub-dimensions of family, friends and significant others (Zimet et al., 1990; Eker et al., 2001).
-Each sub-dimension consists of 4 items and the items are scored on a 7-point Likert scale ranging from 1 (very strongly disagree) to 7 (very strongly agree).
+Meanwhile, MSPSS is a self-reported scale.
+It is composed of 12 items grouped into 3 sub-dimensions of family, friends, and significant others (Zimet et al., 1990; Eker et al., 2001).
+Each sub-dimension consists of 4 items and the items are scored based on a 7-point Likert scale ranging from 1 (very strongly disagree) to 7 (very strongly agree).
 The scores of sub-dimensions and total scale are evaluated by summing up the responses to all the items.
-The range of total scores vary from 12 - 84.
+The range of total scores varies from 12 to 84.
 Higher scores denote high perceived support.
-The Cronbach's alpha value of the original scale is 0.88 (Zimet et al., 1990).
-The Cronbach's alpha value of the Turkish version of MSPSS is 0.89 (Eker et al., 2001).
-In this study, Cronbach's alpha of the MSPSS was 0.92.
-SAAS consists of 16 items.
-The items are scored on a 5-point Likert scale ranging from 1 (not suitable at all) to 5 (completely suitable).
-The total score ranges from 16 - 80 with higher scores indicating higher appearance anxiety.
-The validity and reliability studies of the scale were conducted in three different samples of university students and the internal consistency coefficients of the scale were obtained as 0.94, 0.95 and 0.94 for the three samples (Hart et al., 2008).
-The Cronbach's alpha of the SAAS was 0.93.
+The Cronbach α value of the original scale is 0.88 (Zimet et al., 1990).
+The Cronbach α value of the Turkish version of MSPSS is 0.89 (Eker et al., 2001).
+In this study, the Cronbach α coefficient of the MSPSS was 0.92.

+In addition, SAAS consists of 16 items.
+The items are scored based on a 5-point Likert scale ranging from 1 (not suitable at all) to 5 (completely suitable).
+The total score ranges from 16 to 80 with higher scores indicating higher appearance anxiety.
+The validity and reliability studies of the scale were conducted on three different samples of university students and the internal consistency coefficients of the scale were obtained as 0.94, 0.95, and 0.94 for the three samples (Hart et al., 2008).